pivotal/docs-tap/tap-gui/tap-gui-rbac/set-up-tap-gui-rbac-eks.hbs.md

 # View resources on remote EKS clusters

-This topic tells you how to view your runtime resources on a remote EKS cluster in Tanzu Developer Portal (commonly called TAP GUI).
+This topic tells you how to view your runtime resources on a remote EKS cluster in Tanzu Developer Portal (formerly called Tanzu Application Platform GUI).
 For more information, see [View runtime resources on remote clusters](view-resources-rbac.md).

 ## <a id="set-up-oidc-provider"></a> Set up the OIDC provider